gulotmg/fpga-mcu-dac-adc-conversion-pipeline/README.md

 - Xilinx Vivado ≥ 2019.1 (Spartan-7 toolchain);
 - MATLAB or equivalent, to generate the `.coe` waveform files for the BRAMs;
 - LabVIEW ≥ 2021 SP1;
-- Reference documentation (placed in the appropriate folder of this repo):
+- Links to reference documentation (placed in the appropriate folder of this repo):
   RM0490, UM2953, STM32C031 datasheet, TI DAC7311 datasheet, ARM Cortex-M0+ user guide.

 ## How to clone this repository